opentox/opentox.github.com/_posts/2012-05-10-using-latex.md

     gvim technical_report.tex

-In vim, press `\ll` to compile to dvi format and then `\ld` to view the document in xdvi.
-Change something and compile again, press `\ld` again or reload (`Ctrl+R`) the viewer.
+In vim, press `\ll` to compile to dvi format.
+Start xdvi (the dvi viewer) to view results.
+Change something, compile again and reload (`Ctrl+R`) the viewer.

 Gvim can interact with xdvi
 --------------------------

-If one clicks at some place in xdvi (usually Ctrl+Button1), vim automatically jumps to the corresponding line in the LaTeX source file ("reverse search").
+Goal: If one clicks at some place in xdvi (usually Ctrl+Button1), vim automatically jumps to the corresponding line in the LaTeX source file ("reverse search").
 Also, from inside Vim, one can jump to the corresponding line in xdvi which becomes highlighted ("forward search").

+Note: This shows only the process for Gvim, the graphical vim version.
+It works analogous for the terminal Vim.

 First of all, the latex document need to tell the latex compiler to set marks in the dvi file.
 Only put: